Following the success of SPIED, the project has been granted a further 3 years of funding to continue to support the community of East Durham.

-Since COVID-19 SPIED has had to change rapidly to ensure that East Durham Trust can still support people in financial hardship as efficiently and effectively as before.
-For example, many services SPIED offered beforehand were able to take place face to face, however due to social distancing restrictions and for the safety of both our staff and our clients, we've had to cancel for the foreseeable future.
-SPIED now offers:
+Following the success of SPIED, the project was granted a further three years of funding to continue to support the community of East Durham.
+Since COVID-19, SPIED changed rapidly to ensure that East Durham Trust could still support people in financial hardship as efficiently and effectively as before.
+For example, many services SPIED offered beforehand took place face to face, however due to social distancing restrictions and for the safety of both our staff and our clients, we cancelled some of these services.
+SPIED offers:

 Benefits advice over the phone, including how to make a new claim, which benefits should be applied for and advise around the furlough scheme.